IanXSmith/joule-code-samples/doorbell-js/README.md

 ![](./images/xdk-upload.png)

-Click the **Upload** icon to upload the files to the Intel® Joule Expansion Board.
+Click the **Upload** icon to upload the files to the Intel® Joule™ development board.

 ![](./images/xdk-run.png)

 Click the **Run** icon at the bottom of Intel® XDK IoT Edition.
-This runs the code on Intel® Joule Expansion Board.
+This runs the code on Intel® Joule™ development board.

 ![](./images/xdk-upload-run.png)

 If you made changes to the code, click **Upload and Run**.
-This runs the latest code with your changes on Intel® Joule Expansion Board.
+This runs the latest code with your changes on Intel® Joule™ development board.

 ![](./images/doorbell-output.png)

 You will see output similar to the above when the program is running.

-### Determining the Intel® Joule Expansion Board's IP address
+### Determining the IP address of the Intel® Joule™ development board

-You can determine what IP address the Intel® Joule Expansion Board is connected to by running the following command:
+You can determine what IP address the Intel® Joule™ development board is connected to by running the following command:

     ifconfig